 Today I’d like to extend a warm welcome to Hope Destiny.
 Welcome to The PBS Blog!
 Let’s get started.

 What is your name and where are you from?

 My name is Latisha.
 I write under Tisha as well as the pseudonym Hope Destiny.
 I live in Orlando, Florida.

-I was airing out my dirty laundry to the world about what I did when I was younger that I shouldn’t have been doing as well as the violations I endured and my feelings about my parents, and I just didn’t want any family members to know it was me or read it so as I was writing it the name just came to me, and I questioned it at first and tried to change it, but God already had planted that seed so it was no way around it or giving it up.
+I was airing out my dirty laundry to the world about what I did when I was younger that I shouldn’t have been doing.
+As well as the violations I endured and my feelings about my parents.
+I just didn’t want any family members to know it was me or read it so as I was writing it the name just came to me.
+I questioned it at first and tried to change it, but God already had planted that seed so it was no way around it or giving it up.

 Quiet.
 No sound.

-I feel you.
+To the point, I like it lol.
 I enjoy silence myself.
 I understand you are employed outside of writing?
 Tell us about your job.

 I am a Controller at a telecommunications company.

 If you could shadow your favorite artist, who would it be?

 OK OK, I see you.
 Cleaning out my closet was my jam back in the day, Lol.
 Seems like a lifetime ago.
 Speaking of music, what kind of music do you like?